creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-06-20-tutorial_contrastive_learning.md

 <p align = "center"><img src ="/collections/images/contrastive_learning/result_1.jpg" style="width:60%"></p>

-* Composition of data augmentation operation (in particular random cropping and rnadom color distortion) is crucial for learning good representations.
+* A composition of data augmentation operations (in particular **random cropping** and **random color distortion** ) is crucial for learning good representations.

 * Unsupervised contrastive learning benefits more from bigger models than its suerpvised counterpart.

-* A nonlinear projection head improves the representation quality of the layer before it !
+* A nonlinear projection head improves the representation quality of the layer before it!

-* Normalized cross entropy loss with adjustable temperature works better than alternatives.
+* Normalized cross-entropy loss with adjustable temperature works better than its alternatives.

-* Contrastive learning benefits (more) from larger batch sizes and longer training
+* Contrastive learning benefits (more) from larger batch sizes and longer training epochs.

 <p align = "center"><img src ="/collections/images/contrastive_learning/result_2.jpg" style="width:60%"></p>